The Next Generation of Precision Cooking

 Libertyville, IL 60048

-While induction cooktops are not recommended for use by those with the conditions described above, Hearthware, Inc., the proud maker of the PIC, is pleased to inform customers that its flagship product, the NuWave Oven Pro poses no risk to individuals with pacemakers.
+While induction cooktops are not recommended for use by those with the conditions described above, Hearthware, Inc., the proud maker of the PIC2, is pleased to inform customers that its flagship product, the NuWave Oven Pro poses no risk to individuals with pacemakers.
 The NuWave helps anyone prepare healthy, delicious, fast meals from frozen! www.NuWaveOven.com

-The PIC uses much less energy than a conventional gas or electric range.
+The PIC2 uses much less energy than a conventional gas or electric range.
 1300 watts at the highest temperature setting (Sear) is all you need to enjoy portable, precise induction cooking.
 The cooktop may be plugged into any standard electrical outlet.

 Please note this information is based on line voltages registering 120V.
 Consult the chart below for wattage use varying by setting.